Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 ## Get Models

 After publishing, your model(s) will be available for consumption from the global repository endpoint.
-The following snippet shows how to retrieve the corresponding JSON-LD content.
+The following snippet shows how to retrieve the corresponding JSON content.

 ```C# Snippet:ModelsRepositorySamplesGetModelsFromGlobalRepoAsync
 // Global endpoint client